olofmogren/pymdslides/README.md

 Also supported is html hex syntax: "#ffffff" (quotes required; forgetting them leads to cryptic error message).

+## Usage

+* --overwrite-images
+* --raster_images
+* --pdf currently unsupported

 ## Dependencies

+* You will want the convert tool from Imagemagick
-* For eps support with html output: svg2eps in the geg package
+* For eps support with html output: svg2eps in the geg package (without it, eps images will be converted to png)
+* For pdf support with html output: svg2eps in the pdf2svg package (without it, pdf pages will be converted to png)
 * For animated gifs etc with html output, you should install the webp package.

 ## Why another tool